 And if all that weren’t enough, here’s where things just might get even worse…

-New research by a team of scientists from the University of Navarra in Pamplona, Spain, has just discovered the serious consequences that consuming these low-cost, low-nutrition foods has on your DNA.
+A team of scientists from the University of Navarra in Pamplona, Spain, discovered the serious consequences that consuming these low-cost, low-nutrition foods has on your DNA.

 Shorter, shorter and even shorter

-The researchers were investigating what they believed to be a likely link between ultra-processed foods and the shortening of telomeres — structures that form your DNA strands and are basically caps at the ends of your chromosomes.
+The researchers were investigating what they believed to be a likely link between ultra-processed foods and the shortening of telomeres — structures that form DNA strands and function as caps at the ends of our chromosomes.

-You see, every single cell in your body has 23 pairs of chromosomes that contain your genetic code.
+Every single cell in your body has 23 pairs of chromosomes that contain your genetic code.
 This code is what makes your hair brown or blond and your eyes blue, green or brown.
-They can even determine whether or not you succumb to diseases such as breast cancer or heart disease.
+They can even determine your risk for diseases such as breast cancer or heart disease.

-And while the telomeres that cap sit at the ends of your chromosomes don’t contain genetic information themselves, they’re vital for preserving the stability and integrity of your chromosomes.
-And therefore, the DNA that every cell in your body relies on to function depends on these telomeres.
+And while the telomeres that sit at the ends of those chromosomes don’t contain genetic information themselves, they’re vital for preserving the stability and integrity of your chromosomes.

-Yet, as you age, your telomeres get shorter and shorter.
-This happens because each time one of your cells divides, a small portion of the telomere is lost.
+That’s very important because with a get, our telomeres get shorter and shorter.
+This happens because each time a cell divides, a small portion of the telomere is lost.

 And that’s exactly what those Spanish scientists were afraid was happening due to ultra-processed foods.